decred/politeia/politeiawww/api/www/v1/api.md

 ### `Proposal details`

 Retrieve proposal and its details.
+This request can be made with the full censorship token or its 7 character prefix.

 **Routes:** `GET /v1/proposals/{token}`